-If it is not possible to remove the birthmark, it needs to be checked regularly.
-UK guidelines recommend that people who have large congenital melanocytic naevi should have their whole skin checked every year by a skin specialist (dermatologist).
+If it's not possible to remove the birthmark, it needs to be checked regularly.
+UK guidelines recommend that people who have large congenital melanocytic naevi should have regular checks by a skin specialist (dermatologist).

-If you have a close relative who has had melanoma, you are more at risk yourself.
+Your risk of melanoma is higher if you have a close relative who has had melanoma.
 This is probably partly because we tend to share the same sort of colouring and skin type as our close relatives.

-Scientists think that around 1 in 10 cases of melanoma (10%) may be linked to inherited faulty genes.
+Scientists think that around 10 out of 100 cases of melanoma (10%) might be linked to inherited faulty genes.
 A gene called CDKN2A is known to cause FAMMM.
 For the small number of families who carry these genes, sun protection is even more important.

 Other medical conditions

-Researchers have found that people with inflammatory bowel disease (Crohn’s disease and ulcerative colitis) have an increased risk of melanoma.
-Treatment for these bowel conditions may include drugs that suppress the immune system, which we know can increase the risk of some cancers.
+Treatment for inflammatory bowel disease might include drugs that suppress the immune system, which we know can increase the risk of some cancers.
 But the research shows an increase in melanoma risk even when people have not taken these drugs.

-Some studies show an increased risk of melanoma in men who have a higher body mass index (BMI).
-The same has not been shown for women.
+Some studies show an increased risk of melanoma in men with a higher body mass index (BMI).
+This wasn't seen in women.

 Other possible causes

 Stories about potential causes are often in the media and it isn’t always clear which ideas are supported by evidence.
 There might be things you have heard of that we haven’t included here.
 This is because either there is no evidence about them or it is less clear.